ttezel/unio/README.md

 Adds a new REST API spec, described by `specObject`, to the `unio` client.
 Allows it the `use` it and make `get`, `post`, `put`, and `delete` requests to the REST API described by `specObject`.

+See the [Facebook JSON spec](https://github.com/ttezel/unio/blob/master/specs/fb.json) and the [Twitter JSON spec](https://github.com/ttezel/unio/blob/master/specs/twitter.json) as examples.
+The specs that `unio` supports are in the `specs` folder.

 ##`.get(resource, [ params, callback ])`

 **GET** a REST API `resource`, with optional params object (which will get url-encoded for you), and an optional `callback`, that has the following signature: `function (err, reply)`.